Designing the Envelope: Choosing a ventilated facade pattern

 - Non-orthogonal patterns – curved joints;

 - Algorithmic patterns – tiling, subdivision or lacunary;

 - Other parametric patterns as spiral and core algorithms.

 Enhancing the visual perception of ventilated facade pattern designs

 The ventilated façade patterns’ emotional impact forms a landscape image and a unique signature.
 As a result, the ventilated façade skin can act as a landmark.

 - Artificial light – as an instrument for creating interesting movements in the façade pattern;

-- Modern glass design patterns – using glass as a cladding material that gives diversity in the façade pattern, is a trendy approach but needs more consciously application to preserve the optimal physical building conditions;
+- Modern glass design patterns – using glass as a cladding material in order to add diversity to the facade pattern is a trendy approach, but needs more conscious application to preserve the optimal physical building conditions;

-- Shadow effects – the study of the sunlight for the different geographically located zones was and it is an interesting theme.
-Façade designer can assimilate the givens of dropped shadows and use them to draw a second pattern and an exciting façade appearance.
+- Shadow effects – the study of the sunlight for the different geographically located zones was and is an interesting theme.
+Façade designers can assimilate the givens of dropped shadows and use them to draw a second pattern and an exciting façade appearance.

 - Architizer Editors.
 (2018).
 An Architect’s Guide To: Stone Cladding.
 Architizer. https://architizer.com/blog/product-guides/product-guide/stone-cladding-guide/